freelawproject/hr/handbook/handbook.md

  - We had a database of opinions we were collecting.
 Why not add opinions from other sources?
  - If we had all these opinions, why not launch the first-ever API for them?
- - The RECAP Project, originally started at [Priceton's Center for Information Technology Policy][citp], looked like it needed a new maintainer.
+ - The RECAP Project, originally started at [Princeton's Center for Information Technology Policy][citp], looked like it needed a new maintainer.
 What if we took over?
  - Circuit Courts were doing a lousy job posting and hosting their oral argument recordings.
 Could we do better?
  - There was no open database of judges and their campaign finance contributions.
 Would Knight Foundation fund us to make one?